sahanasjay/data_journalism_portfolio/README.md

 Scraping this data was a crucial first step to finding out which current papers may have once covered lynching.
 The script was my first foray into Python — but my colleague and I had a working scraper running in about a week.

 I wrote this code for a Howard Center investigation into historically white-owned newspapers’ role in supporting and inciting racial terror.
-The project will be published in December
+The project will be published in December.

 ## Working with APIs, creating dynamic directory structures, automating guide text and binding pdfs